Nonfiction Workshop with Bridgett Davis

 Lilliana Mendez-Soto

 Lilliana Mendez-Soto, Pharm.D.(she/her) is a Cuban-American novelist, poet, and essayist currently working on her memoir.
 She is an alum of the Community of Writers Fiction Workshops, Las Dos Brujas Workshop, and a San Francisco Writer’s Grotto Rooted and Written Fellow.
 Her work has appeared in Peregrine Journal: The Caregiving Issue 2024, and The Writing Coven Anthology: Women’s Stories of Healing and Resistance Vol 1.
 She practiced clinical pharmacy for over 30 years, and tries to cultivate compassion and empathy with her writing.
+An essay was published in Bi Women Quarterly and her novel No Perfect Choice is forthcoming in 2026.
 She can usually be found outside with her pack of hounds.

 -